ash0080/gun.doc.cn/API-(v0.3.x).md

 You'll almost never need to use the `callback` or `options` parameters, unless you're building bare-metal extensions.

+> No options are currently available for this method.

 ## Name
 The [`keyName`](#key) string is the name of the data you want to retrieve.